0

 The Pokémon card market in France in 2026 is dense.
 There are classic boosters, displays, Cardmarket, Voggt, Whatnot, Vinted, physical stores, flea markets, private sales.

-In this entire ecosystem, The Lucky Hand occupies a space that no one else did:
+Within this entire ecosystem, The Lucky Hand occupies a space that no one else did:

 A